grab/cocoapods-pod-merge/README.md

 # Cocoapods Pod Merge Plugin

-Pod-merge is a Cocoapods plugin to **merge** dependencies (or pods) used by your Xcode project, so as to reduce the number of dynamic frameworks your app has to load on app startup.
+pod-merge is a Cocoapods plugin to **merge** dependencies (or pods) used by your Xcode project, to reduce the number of dynamic frameworks your app has to load on app startup.

-The plugin introduces a new file to your project: the `MergeFile`, and hooks into the pre-install phase of `pod install` to merge your dependencies based on your `MergeFile`
+The plugin introduces a new file to your project: the **MergeFile**, and hooks into the pre-install phase of `pod install` to merge your dependencies.

 ## Installation

 #### Using Bundler

-If your Xcode project does not have a `Gemfile` yet, [learn how to set it up here](https://www.mokacoding.com/blog/ruby-for-ios-developers-bundler/).
-It's highly recommended you use [**bundler**](https://bundler.io/) to maintain consistent versions of tools like `cocoapods` etc within your team.
+If your Xcode project does not have a `Gemfile` yet, it's highly recommended you use [**bundler**](https://bundler.io/) to maintain consistent versions of tools like cocoapods within your team.
+[Learn how to set it up here](https://www.mokacoding.com/blog/ruby-for-ios-developers-bundler/).

 To use cocoapods-pod-merge, add this line to your app's `Gemfile`: